pezholio/playbook/guides/development-workflow.md

 to follow for the rest of the team.
 Similar to the guidelines laid out in [Thoughtbot’s style guide](https://playbook.thoughtbot.com/#style-guide), approach this guidance as a way to code on present and future projects, not something to retroactively add to existing projects.
-When working on existing projects or joining a project, make sure to follow the code style that is already in place.

-While it can be tempting to write a new style guide, it's not a worthwhile investment of time.
-It's important that a consistent style is adopted, but mostly unimportant which specific style it is.
-So rather than having our own, we have chosen the following existing style guides for our work:

 - PHP -
   [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)